enketo/enketo-express/README.md

 * :white_check_mark: this one is 100% JavaScript
 * :white_check_mark: this one is much easier to install
+* :white_check_mark: this one can be hosted on a local webserver
 * :white_check_mark: this one has a [multi-language](#translation) user interface
 * :white_check_mark: this one has cross-browser (media) file inputs
 * :white_check_mark: this one has an improved API (v2)